-What is IVF Treatment?
+What is IVF treatment?

 What does the law say?

-What is the position under UK law?
+Summary of the position under UK law

 The position under UK law is as follows: